nickzoic/nick.zoic.org/art/3d-printed-ukulele-bridge-saddle-pla/index.md

 [PLA](https://www.3dnatives.com/en/pla-3d-printing-guide-190820194/)
 so PLA is what it was going to be.
-I used [Cura](https://ultimaker.com/software/ultimaker-cura) to slice the model at maximum resolution (0.06mm layers) and full infill and then sent it off to the printer via [OctoPrint](https://octoprint.org) and in only a few minutes the saddle was ready.
+I used [Cura](https://ultimaker.com/software/ultimaker-cura) to slice the model at maximum resolution (0.06mm layers), a raft to avoid curling on the bottom layer, and full infill.
+Then sent it off to the printer via [OctoPrint](https://octoprint.org) and in only a few minutes the saddle was ready.

 # Tuning Up